 The difference between these two behaviors is that the first will send the email immediately, while the second will create a draft email that you can edit before sending.

 Things happen; you might have to backfill a number of blog posts and you want to exclude them from your automation or you might want to pause your newsletter for a few weeks while you're tweaking the feed.
-Buttondown supports two ways to manage your RSS automation:
+Buttondown supports several ways to manage your RSS automation:

 (Of course, you can always just delete the automation and create a new one!)